GreenSocs® was formed in 2005 to offer a complete range of solutions for the implementation of Model Based Design Engineering for embedded systems.

 Christian has founded several companies, including CS Canada, an Engineering start-up focusing on the development of Avionics Embedded Systems for North American Customers.
 In his current assignments he is particularly interested in the efficient implementation of business models and as such he brings his experience and skills for the benefit of business development of GreenSocs.
 He also participates in the launch of the open source platform OPEES/POLARSYS for embedded systems in Eclipse.

 Frédéric is a CAD veteran cumulating 20+ years of research experience on simulation tools for electronic system level design.
-As Scientific Advisor, he helps Antfield stay on the state of the art of virtual prototyping technology.
+As Scientific Advisor, he helps GreenSocs stay in touch with the state of the art in virtual prototyping technology.
 Frédéric holds a PhD degree in Computer Science from Université Pierre et Marie Curie, and is currently deputy director of the TIMA lab.